AleZonta/idsa/README.md

 ## How to run
 Check and substitute in the config-file your own path of the files required by the simulator.
+Fill the parameter file with the value you want to test.

-Start nl.tno.idsa.viewer.GUI (no arguments) to run the experimentation environment.
+Start nl.tno.idsa.viewer.GUI (with the name of the parameter file as a parameter or directly the parameters) to run the experimentation environment.

-## TODO
-1. Configuration file.
-2. Guide to adding your own GIS and census data (replacing the example NL data).
-3. Code documentation and cleanup.